Microsoft Windows Software Development Kit (ISO) for September CTP of Windows Vista and .NET Framework 3.0 Runtime Components September 29, 2006

 Tour: Patterns and Practices Lab September 27, 2006

-Posted by Patricio in Agile, Software Engineering.add a comment
+Posted by Patricio in Agile, Software Engineering.

 The Microsoft Patterns and Practices team recently renovated their development lab in order to better support their Agile development methodologies.
 Movable walls you can write on and “escape pods” are just a couple of the featured additions.
 Join C9 special correspondant Brian Keller and Patterns and Practices dudes Ed Jezierski and Peter Provost for a tour of their new digs.
 Cool!